| Home | New Testament Studies | John Table of Contents | Previous Section | Next Section |

 Peshitta | "and be my disciples" |

-The differences are caused by a TENSE variation in the VERB.
+The different translations are caused by a TENSE variation of the VERB in the Greek MSS.

 The term "disciples" is used in John's Gospel to denote those true believers and followers who do God's will and reflect His character.
-John does not use the term "church" (ekklēsia) even one time, therefore, "disciples" becomes the way he denotes Christian fellowship and gatherings.
+John does not use the term "church" (ekklēsia) even one time in his Gospel, or in 1 John (nor in Mark and Luke), therefore, "disciples" becomes the way he denotes Christian fellowship and gatherings.
 Discipleship is the daily life of the New Age lived out in the old age.
 This is why the early church is called "the Way" in Acts.
 It is supremely characterized by love, light, obedience, and service!
 By these others know them as Jesus' disciples.

 SPECIAL TOPIC: THE PATH, THE WAY